 Stateroom sanitation and disinfection

 While I’ve never ever felt that my stateroom wasn’t clean, I still brought out my Clorox wipes for surfaces, remote controls, light switches, door handles and more.
 My room steward would know after the first day not to put throw-pillows or bolsters back on my bed nor drape the scarf along the foot of the bed.
-Maybe these items will disappear when cruising resumes.

 How will cruise lines be able to add the extra time needed for room attendants to thoroughly sanitize and disinfect every room to the new standards?
+Room attendants are already always stressed on turn-around days.

 I’ve had my share of inside staterooms, on long and short cruises, and if that was the only way I could afford to cruise, then I booked an inside stateroom.
 That’s how I was able to do my first transatlantic crossing – aboard Celebrity Century in 2005.

-Say good-bye to the traditional buffet
+When cruises resume, good-bye traditional buffet

 Shore excursions and riding on a bus